Subscribe to RSS feeds Bulkowski Blog via RSS

 3. Volume gives performance clues -- page 540.

-Opening White Marubozu Example
+Opening White Marubozu Candlestick: Example

 The opening white marubozu candlestick on the daily scale